JoccaWeb/a-frame-vr-boilerplate/README.md

 ![scene in a-frame inspector](img/modal02-aframe-vr-b.jpg)

-This boilerplate assumes intermediate knowledge of vanilla JavaScript, HTML5 and Webpack.
+This boilerplate assumes intermediate knowledge of vanilla JavaScript, HTML5 and Webpack (and Yarn).
 Some A-Frame and Blender beginner knowledge wouldn't hurt either.

 The goal of this project is to have a (relatively) quick way to set up VR experiences in the browser for frontend developers.<br>
 If you're more inclined to strictly game-developing in VR, I would advise Unity.
 Unity does have somewhat JavaScript-like support but you'll find it's very handy to know C#.
 Nevertheless, in A-Frame there are a lot of possibilities for interactive VR experiences directly in the browser for users with any VR headset.